namoshizun/RevisionNotes/ELEC3609/(W9-W11)Note.md

 **What is a 'System'?** Anything from a product/component to infrastructure, applications or users… <= each has its security weaknesses!

-[**OWASP**](https://www.owasp.org/index.php/About_OWASP): these guys are there to educate you why systems are hacked and how to prevent it from happening.
+[**OWASP**](https://www.owasp.org/index.php/About_OWASP):  (Open Web Application Security) these guys are there to educate you why systems are hacked and how to prevent it from happening.

 ## Vulnerabilities, Vulnerabilities everywhere!